hausgold/grape-jwt-authentication/README.md

 You can configure a different JSON Web Token verification option hash if your algorithm differs or you want some extra/different options.
 Just watch out that you have to pass a proc to this configuration property.
-On the `Grape::Jwt::Authentication::Jwt` class it has to be a simple hash.
+On the `Keyless::Jwt` class it has to be a simple hash.
 The default is here the `RS256` algorithm with enabled expiration check, and issuer+audience check when the `jwt_issuer` / `jwt_beholder` are configured accordingly.